Lukc/tartines-www/philosophy.md

     your failures.

     Similarly, try to learn from the people who worked on the same projects.
-    You’ll probably be able to do better that way!
+    You'll probably be able to do better that way!

   0.